 You don't need any prior education or experience - seriously!
 That said, we expect you to try out programming basics on your own before applying, to make sure that you actually like it.
 Our litmus test to make sure you've done enough background work is that we ask you to solve the FizzBuzz problem before or shortly after applying.
 A good place to start learning is the Epicodus curriculum at www.learnhowtoprogram.com; it will guide you through everything you need to know to solve FizzBuzz.

-You will need to spend forty hours per week in class for four months, plus a few hours per week of homework.
+You will need to spend forty hours per week in class for four months, plus a couple hours per week on homework.
 There will also be about 40 hours of pre-class homework.
-Class is from nine to six, Monday through Friday, with an hour for lunch.
+Class is eight hours a day, Monday through Friday, with an hour for lunch.

 Our next class will be from June 23 to October 10.
 Our office is at 208 SW 5th Ave in downtown Portland, Oregon.
 We welcome students from anywhere in the world.

-At the moment, "we" are Michael Kaiser-Nyman.
-I've spent the last three years running Impact Dialing, a successful web company where I discovered the dramatic shortage of good programmers, and that learning to program isn't nearly as hard as commonly thought.
+Epicodus is led by Michael Kaiser-Nyman.
+Before Epicodus, he spent three years running Impact Dialing, a successful web company where he discovered the dramatic shortage of good programmers, and that learning to program isn't nearly as hard as commonly thought.